 There is so much you won’t want to miss about Welcome Week!
-What will you be up to?
-Check it out here!
+Full schedule coming soon!

 Want to know more about the trip?
-Check out what we we’ve been up to the past few years!
+Need suggestions for what to do in the city?
+Click here and check out what we we’ve been up to the past few years!

 Looking for more information on housing?
 View the video below!